-First, you need clean code that’s easily crawled by the search engine bots; code is the foundation of your site.
+First, you need clean code that’s easily crawled by the search engine bots, since code is the foundation of your site.
 When designing a site, the code can sometimes work against your SEO agenda.

 There are times when extra code is generated during Web design that doesn’t serve a purpose.
 Other times, code can push down the Head section of your Web page so that it’s not among the first items a bot crawls when it reaches the page.

 This can confuse the search engine spider.
-So, what might look great visually can be a nightmare for search engines to try and crawl through to understand what the page is about.
+So, what might look great visually can actually be a nightmare for search engines trying to crawl through to understand what your page is about.